LaurenAnderson97/SML209-18/index.md

 <h1> An intercative map using google maps <h1/>.
 <iframe src="https://www.google.co.uk/maps/d/embed?mid=15NF8lzASk5m9BUDqSEPRRIW-0WcCHzBU" width="640" height="480"></iframe>

- <p> I was born in Carshalton and grew up in Hertfordshire.
+ <h3>I was born in Carshalton and grew up in Hertfordshire.
 I am studying Business Mangement and French.
 I have lived in London for 3 years.
-If your require to know more about what I currently study...
+If your require to know more about what I currently study...<h3/>.
 <a href="https://hub.qmplus.qmul.ac.uk/view/view.php?profile=ml15258&page=sml209-computers-and-languages-2018-lauren"> Visit my QMPlus Hub Page for SML209</a>
  <!-- REMOVE THE DASHED LINES -->
  <h3> Things I have to do </h3>.